yazgoo/umberwm/README.md

-yazgoowm is a minimalistic X window manager based on tinywm and tailored just for me.
+yazgoowm is a minimalistic X window manager based on tinywm, inspired by qtile, and tailored for me (hence the name).

-design goals and features:
+# design goals and features

   - kiss: only window management (no taskbar, ...), complex stuff should be done using other programs (rofi, ...)
-  - less than 200 LOC
-  - tiled (Binary space partitioning)
   - configuration as code (like qtile, dwm)
+  - tiled by default (Binary space partitioning)
-  - workspaces
+  - supports workspaces
+  - single file, less than 200 LOC

+# using it

+    put in your .xinitrc

+    ```shell
+    exec /path/to/yazgoowm.py mod4
+    ```